 In school, you had classes and extra-curricular activities that made it easy to make new friends.
 It gave you a sense of community without traveling far.
 But now you’re a twenty-something in the real world, you have to work a little harder to find lasting relationships—this is adulthood.
 Catty girls still exist (in a crueler form of evil co-workers), and you have to weave through to find the hidden gems, the ones who will stick by your side through thick and thin, and the ones you want to call at the end of a bad day at work or just to gossip.
-Whether you’re in a new city or venturing on your own in your hometown, here are 6 ways to make new friends in your 20s:
+Whether you’re in a new city or venturing on your own in your hometown, here’s how to make new friends in your 20s:

 Meetup is exactly as it sounds—it’s a website where people with a variety of interests post “meetups” where you can meet other people in your area who share a common interest.
 Want to go see “Fifty Shades of Grey” but don’t want to go alone?
 There’s a meetup for that.
 Want to go rock climbing or take pictures by the lakefront?
 There’s a meetup for that.
 Have a pet and want to meet other dog parents?
 There’s a meetup for that.

 It’s free and easy to sign up.
 Create a profile with your interests, and you’ll be notified of meetings within the specific groups you’re interested in, as well as new groups.
 If you want to go out, but all your friends are